krry/krry.github.io/_posts/2020-07-25-dating-with-mutations.md

 This conundrum is one React seeks to help us avoid.
 By preferring and enforcing [strict, deep immutability, (as scary as that sounds)](https://alistapart.com/article/why-mutation-can-be-scary/) of data objects, React allows us to jump forward and back among states of the application as though time has more than one-dimension and moves in more than one-direction.
 And, I mean, it does, obviously.

-To fix this crazy clock, we had to become more comfortable with dating mutations.
-We now create a few instances of the Date object, and the awkwardness is all but gone.
-Now the the old Passage clock is humming along like a hummingbird in a humvee with Humphrey Bogart.
+To fix the Passage Clock, we had to give up dating mutations and embrace immutability for our Date objects.
+We now create a few instances of the Date object, and the awkwardness is all but gone, and the old clock is humming along like a hummingbird in a humvee with Humphrey Bogart.

 Thanks for showing up.
 Showing up is key.
 Oh dear, [look at the time…](https://passage.atmanaut.us)